Mjz86/c_colon/mcc.md

 T-outside is the complete outside type, the checks of the outside , however the T-inside is what the function body actually gets as the atgument type of name,

-however if there is a dependancy from T-inside to T-outside, the function is considered fully templated , but if not , the function body is considered to be non templated , but the function call site still does execute the requires clause, which may contain checks or info about the type,
+however if there is a dependency from T-inside to T-outside, the function is considered fully templated , but if not , the function body is considered to be non templated , but the function call site still does execute the requires clause, which may contain checks or info about the type,

 for example , a safe function may need to get a sorted vector ,  but the vector cant really prove without O(n) ops that it is sorted ,  and we really dont want static overhead ,